1. Home

 Right to be represented

-In order to receive care, any person must freely give their informed consent to health professionals.
-When a person becomes incapable of giving consent to care, they can no longer take decisions regarding the care that their state of health requires.
+To receive care, any person must freely give their informed consent to health or social services professionals.
+When a person becomes incapable of giving consent to care, they can no longer make decisions regarding the care that health status requires.
 In this case, someone else may consent to care on their behalf.
-This someone can be their legal representative (mandatary, tutor or curator), a close relative (for example their spouse), or a person who can demonstrate that they have a particular interest in them.
-In all circumstances, this person must act in their interests and, as far as possible, comply with the wishes that the patient expressed when they were capable of doing so.
+This someone can be their legal representative (mandatary or tutor), a close relative (such as a spouse), or a person who can demonstrate that they have a particular interest in them.
+Under all circumstances, this person must act in the person’s best interests and, to the extent possible, comply with the wishes that the person expressed when they were capable of doing so.

 Right to express wishes for care